Mukunds0507333/Predicting-House-Prices/README.md

 --

 # Data<a name="data"></a>
-The dataset for this project hasn't been vitiated; however, it does contain missing data.

 <img src = "files/Dataset.jpg" height = 50% width = 50%>

 We have 81 columns in this dataset; one for the target variable, one for ID, and 79 for attributes.
-Not exactly a glut compared to the number of attributes present in corporate data but enough to generate meaningful inferences.
+Not exactly a glut of attributes but enough to generate meaningful inferences.

 We'll analyze the target variable by generating a histogram.
 <img src ="files/NormalDist.jpg" height = 50% width = 50%/>